dotnet/runtimelab/README.md

 # .NET Runtime Lab

 This repo is for experimentation and exploring new ideas that may or may not make it into the main [dotnet/runtime](https://github.com/dotnet/runtime) repo.
+[Encouraging .NET Runtime Experiments](https://github.com/dotnet/runtime/issues/35609) describes reasons that motivated creating this repository.

 ## Active Experimental Projects